fxbriol/fxbriol.github.io/_pages/about.md

 My main research interests are at the interface of Computational Statistics, Machine Learning and Applied Mathematics.
 In particular, I have been working on:

 * **Bayesian Probabilistic Numerical Methods**: I am interested in developing algorithms which solve problems from the field of numerical analysis using Bayesian inference methods.
 My work has focused particularly on Bayesian Quadrature, a method for numerical integration.
-As part of this interest, I am part of the [SAMSI Working Group on Probabilistic Numerics](http://oates.work/samsi/) and one of the organisers of the regular online talks series.
+I am part of the [SAMSI Working Group on Probabilistic Numerics](http://oates.work/samsi/) and one of the organisers of the regular online talks series.

 * **Monte Carlo Methods**: I am interested in analysing Markov Chain Monte Carlo algorithms and variance reduction methods for related Monte Carlo estimators, specifically control variates and control functionals.